Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 8. Structural Diagnosis

-The billing engine relied on legacy state transitions originally designed for sales-led workflows.
+The billing engine relied on legacy state transitions originally designed for sales-assisted workflows.

 Key constraint:

-Invoice state logic was not fully aligned with browser-first payment flow.
+Invoice-state architecture was not fully aligned with browser-first monetization flow.

 9. Why This Is a Growth Constraint

-While the constraint resides in billing state architecture.
+While the dominant constraint resided deeper in billing-state architecture.

 10. What the Experiment Demonstrated